 - September 26 – National Public Lands Day

 Make sure to take advantage of these days to explore a new National Park with an entrance fee!
 You’ll get in for free.

 Here’s our list of our favorite 5 National Parks near Los Angeles, all within driving distance:

 3 hr 30 min – 4 hr 30 min drive from Los Angeles (map)

-Sequoia and Kings Canyon National Parks are conveniently right next to each other and can be explored together.
-We recommend getting a hotel room or Airbnb to really get the full experience over a day or two.
+Sequoia and Kings Canyon National Parks (official park website) are conveniently right next to each other and can be explored together.
+We recommend getting a hotel room or Airbnb close by to really get the full experience over a day or two.
 You must see General Sherman – the world’s largest tree by volume.
 You’ll be staggered by the sheer scale of the trees in the Giant Forest, and you’ll find that skyscrapers were around long before humans created them.